Growth & Development

-In the Corn Belt, including Kansas, corn is an integral component to the success of agriculture.
+In the Corn Belt, which covers much of the Midwest including Kansas, corn is an integral component to the success of agriculture.
 Throughout the growing season, the corn plant undergoes a series of developmental stages as it grows from a seed at planting to a tall plant with an ear at harvest.
 The following information highlights various stages of growth and development of corn throughout the growing season and various problems during planting and germination.

 Now that the seed is in the soil, it will begin to absorb water and begin to swell.
 When enough water has been absorbed and the soil temperature is favorable, germination will occur.
 The first root called the radicle will then emerge.